 Discounted Cash Flow (DCF):

-- Data Needed: Project the company's future cash flows and determine the appropriate discount rate.
+- Data needed: Project the company's future cash flows and determine the appropriate discount rate.

 Profit multiples: